tizianotaglienti/storm/docs/distcache-blobstore.md

 node and for HDFS file system it represents the hdfs file system path.

 supervisor.blobstore.class: This configuration is meant to set the client for  the supervisor  in order to talk to the blobstore.
-For a local file system blobstore it is set to “org.apache.storm.blobstore.NimbusBlobStore” and for the HDFS blobstore it is set to “org.apache.storm.blobstore.HdfsClientBlobStore”.
+For a local file system blobstore it is set to “org.apache.storm.NimbusBlobStore” and for the HDFS blobstore it is set to “org.apache.storm.blobstore.HdfsClientBlobStore”.

 supervisor.blobstore.download.thread.count: This configuration spawns multiple threads for from the supervisor in order download